shrinerb/shrine/doc/testing.md

 )
 ```

-The `:endpoint` option will make aws-sdk-s3 point all URLs to your Minio server
+The `:endpoint` option will make aws-sdk-s3 point all URLs to your MinIO server
 (instead of `s3.amazonaws.com`), and `:force_path_style` tells it not to use
 subdomains when generating URLs.